echawk/marktex/README.md

 	- [ ] fix all of the latex only commands in marktex to be output format agnostic
 	- [ ] extract the different parsers to their own scripts
 		- **NOTE:** Right now I'm am putting this on hold; I'll start work on this once marktex is completed
-- [ ] Consider changing the extension to represent that this isn't typical markdown; I'm thinking `.lmd`
+- [x] Consider changing the extension to represent that this isn't typical markdown; I'm thinking `.lmd`
 	- I think this extension is appropriate considering marktex's use case and origin: using LaTeX to extend markdown and literate programming
+	- perform a runtime identification of the file's extension?
 - [x] Add in support for the preamble
 	- The preamble is tested well in the 'marktex' script, however it has not been throughly tested with the makefile
 - [ ] Add in support to change the document class (ideally in the preamble section)